One of the first tough issues every business owner faces is choosing the right legal entity.

 A corporation is a separate legal entity that provides its owners (called shareholders) with substantial protection against legal claims.
 This is often referred to as “the corporate shield.”

 In layman's terms, there are two types of corporations: C corps and S corps.
 While they function similarly in a broad legal sense, they’re completely different in terms of the type of ownership they allow and the way they pay taxes.
 Overall, C corps are the preferred choice for large companies that plan to have lots of shareholders and multiple classes of stock.
-In contrast, S corps are the go-to choice for smaller, privately-held businesses that plan to have one or a small number of shareholders.
+In contrast, S corps are the go-to choice for smaller, privately-held businesses that only plan to have one owner or a small number of shareholders.

 From an accounting perspective, the biggest difference between the two is that S corps pay far lower taxes than C corps because they're classified as "pass-through entities" by the IRS.
 This means all profits and losses from an S corp pass directly through to the owners’ personal tax returns, and the business itself doesn’t pay significant corporate taxes.
-And that, in a nutshell, is why S corps are the leading choice for most small businesses.
+And that, in a nutshell, is why S corps are the preferred choice for most small businesses.

 Legal protection for owners/shareholders.